amandadavi7/PSI/README.md

 # Private Set Intersection (PSI)

-### Faster Private Set Intersection Based on OT Extension
+### Faster Unbalanced Private Set Intersection

-By *Benny Pinkas, Thomas Schneider and Michael Zohner* in USENIX Security Symposium 2014 [1], *Benny Pinkas, Thomas Schneider, Gil Segev and Michael Zohner* in USENIX Security Symposium 2015 [2], and *Benny Pinkas, Thomas Schneider and Michael Zohner* in ePrint [3].
+By *Amanda Resende and Diego Aranha* in Financial Cryptography and Data Security 2018 (FC 2018) [1].
 Please note that the code is currently being restructured and not all routines might work correctly.
+The implementation of OT-based PSI protocol [5], the naive hashing, the server-aided protocol [2] and the Diffie-Hellman-based PSI protocol [3] was obtained from Pinkas et al. [5] available at https://github.com/encryptogroup/PSI, with some changes.
 The PSI code is licensed under AGPLv3, see the LICENSE file for a copy of the license.
-The implementations for performing PSI on a sets of a billion elements can be found [here](https://github.com/Oleksandr-Tkachenko/PSI_Intersection).

 ### Features
 ---

 * An implementation of different PSI protocols:
   * the naive hashing solutions where elements are hashed and compared
-  * the server-aided protocol of [4]
+  * the server-aided protocol of [2]
+  * the Diffie-Hellman-based PSI protocol of [3]
-  * the Diffie-Hellman-based PSI protocol of [5]
+  * the Diffie-Hellman-based PSI protocol of [4]
-  * the OT-based PSI protocol of [3]
+  * the OT-based PSI protocol of [5]
+  * the unbalanced PSI protocol based on public key cryptography [1]

 This code is provided as a experimental implementation for testing purposes and should not be used in a productive environment.
 We cannot guarantee security and correctness.

+WARNING: Because of the change in the elliptic curve, the OT-based PSI protocol of [5] is not working.
+For correct execution see https://github.com/encryptogroup/PSI.

 ### Requirements
 ---